elinkthings/PabulumSDKRepositoryAndroid/README.md

 [中文文档](README_CN.md)

-This document is to guide Android developers to integrate Pabulum-SDK-Android in Android 4.4 and above systems, mainly for some key use examples
+## Conditions of Use
+1, Minimum version android4.4 (API 19)
+2, The Bluetooth version used by the device requires 4.0 and above 3, Depends on the environment androidx

-## 1. Import SDK
+##  Import SDK

 ```